BY SOFO ARCHON

 of Spending Time Alone

-By avoiding to face our inner world, we’ll never be able to live in harmony with ourselves.
+If we avoid facing our inner world, we’ll never find peace with ourselves.
 We’ll always be insecure, stressed, depressed.
-That’s why, no matter how painful coming in contact with our deeper selves might be, we should gather courage in our hearts to take a look within, and then our life will be totally transformed, in an incredibly positive way.
+That’s why, no matter how painful coming in contact with our deeper selves might be, we should gather courage in our hearts to take a look within.
+Then our life will be totally transformed, in an incredibly positive way.

-These are some ways spending time alone will make your life better:
+These are some ways spending time alone will improve your life:

 - You’ll feel unburdened from toxic, repressed emotions.